joschu/trajopt/doc/install.rst

 Instructions:

 - install OpenRAVE using `instructions on openrave.org <http://openrave.org/docs/latest_stable>`_

+.. warning:: If you are solving problems involving base motion as degrees of freedom, you should install at least version 0.9, due to a recently-fixed bug in the Jacobian calculation.

 - install OpenSceneGraph, CMake, boost, and Eigen using your package manager.
 In Ubuntu, that's::

     sudo apt-get install libopenscene-graph cmake libboost-all-dev libeigen3-dev